visserle/boox-annotations-to-zotero/README.md

 4. **Close Zotero.**

 5. **Run the import:**
- Make sure sure that the EPUB file is available in Zotero and that the first line of the Boox annotation .txt states the author and title in the << >> brackets (see `/examples`).
+ Make sure that the EPUB file is available in Zotero and that the first line of the Boox annotation .txt states the author and title in the << >> brackets (see `/examples`).
 Zotero's path and database is automatically detected, but can be overridden with: `--zotero-dir /path/to/zotero`.
 The script creates a backup of your Zotero database before making any changes under the name `zotero.sqlite.pre-import-backup`.

    ```bash
    python -m main path/to/annotations.txt
    ```

-1. **Restart Zotero** to see your imported annotations.
+6. **Restart Zotero** to see your imported annotations.
 If the text is not found in EPUB, the annotation will be imported, but without a CFI.
 It will still be visible in Zotero, but not linked to a specific location in the EPUB.

 ## Limitations